ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 After a bounded run, immediately return `GENERATED_SITE_DATA_REVIEW_ENABLED=false`.
 Review the draft PR normally; this workflow never approves or merges it.
-A later production cutover must remove the direct generated-data write from `main.yml` and wire deployment to independently reviewed merged data in a separate PR.
+Merge the generated-data PR before any source change that depends on those bytes reaches `main`; otherwise deployment stops at the generated-data drift gate without changing production.